 where E1 and E2 are the estimates to be compared and se1 and se2 are their corresponding standard errors.
 Note that this formula is valid only for independent estimates.
 When the estimates are not independent (for example, when comparing a total percentage with that for a subgroup included in the total), a covariance term (i.e., 2 * r * se1 * se2) must be subtracted from the denominator of the formula:

 A linear trend test was used when differences among percentages were examined relative to ordered categories of a variable, rather than the differences between two discrete categories.
 This test allows one to examine whether, for example, the percentage of students using drugs increased (or decreased) over time or whether the percentage of students who reported being physically attacked in school increased (or decreased) with their age.
-Based on a regression with, for example, studentís age as the independent variable and whether a student was physically attacked as the dependent variable, the test involves computing the regression coefficient (b) and its corresponding standard error (se).
+Based on a regression with, for example, student's age as the independent variable and whether a student was physically attacked as the dependent variable, the test involves computing the regression coefficient (b and its corresponding standard error se).
 The ratio of these two (b/se) is the test statistic t.
-If t is greater than 1.96, the critical value for one comparison at the .05 alpha level, the hypothesis that there is a linear relationship between studentís age and being physically attacked is not rejected.
+If t is greater than 1.96, the critical value for one comparison at the .05 alpha level, the hypothesis that there is no linear relationship between student's age and being physically attacked is rejected.